 - A question to compel the editor to write back

 Write once, check twice.
 If your pitch contains lots of spelling and grammar mistakes, publishers are likely to reject your pitch – even if your post would have uncovered industry-changing insights.
 If you have mistakes in your pitch, it’s easy to assume that your guest post would also contain mistakes and create extra work for the publisher.
 Having a colleague read through your work for 10 minutes could be the difference between success and failure.
-Additionally, keep it short and sweet – trim any unnecessary fat and delve straight in – your email about 20 seconds to capture the editor’s interest.
+Additionally, keep it short and sweet – trim any unnecessary fat and delve straight in – your email has 20 seconds to capture the editor’s interest.

 If the editor accepts your pitch, it’s time to get writing!
-If you get rejected, take a minute to identify why and move onto the next publisher.
+If you get rejected, take a minute to identify why and move on to the next publisher.

 Here to help

 Guest blogging is a great way to improve your company’s SEO, but more importantly, it’s a long-term PR strategy to establish authority and credibility, so writing one article for one publication isn’t enough.
 Also, just winging the process without a strategy will almost certainly lead to failure.

 We work closely with our clients to understand their company, industry, and challenges to help them dig out topics and trends where they can contribute their expertise and become thought leaders.
 We then help them write high-quality content that speaks to their audiences.